 Granola is a muesli type that comes quite close to the common crunchy muesli, but cannot be compared to the calorie-rich processed product thanks to its healthy ingredients and the absence of table sugar.

 Instead of clumps of cereal-sugar sticking together, each grain and seed is crispy and coated with a hint of honey or syrup.
-Granola therefore usually does not taste horribly sweet, but gets its special flavor by e.g. seeds, nuts, or also coconut flakes and spices.
+These grains therefore usually do not not taste horribly sweet, but get their special flavor by e.g. seeds, nuts, or also coconut flakes and spices.

 Granola vs. oatmeal

 While oatmeal and granola share a similar oat base, their end products offer two very different breakfast types.
 Oatmeal is made from oat grains, which are processed into various forms such as rolled oats, ground oats, crushed oats, and steel-cut oats.

 How to make crispy healthy granola at home?

 Ok, let's look a bit closer at the main components of easy homemade granola.

 Many oats: Regular oat flakes (optionally also wheat or spelt flakes) should make up the majority of the mixture.
 They are high-fiber, high-protein, low-fat foods and put far less strain on your wallet than many exotic cereals.
 Avoid instant flakes, as they are not only highly processed but they would also dissolve when baking in the oven.

 Low sugar: Possible clean eating sweeteners are date syrup, coconut blossom sugar, honey, or maple syrup.
 I prefer to use the ultimate all natural date paste.
 If I use date syrup or Maple syrup I try to keep it at a minimum.
 The great thing about date syrup is that it's made from pure fruits (dates) and many of the nutrients are retained.
 It has also a low glycemic index avoiding the spike in blood sugar, which is crucial to our body's regulation of blood glucose.